nathanielng/machine-learning/RESOURCES.md

 These are other books that I have come across, and will be reviewing them to see if they should be placed in the recommended list.

-1. Think Stats - Probability and Statistics for Programmers: [http://greenteapress.com/thinkstats/thinkstats.pdf](http://greenteapress.com/thinkstats/thinkstats.pdf)
+1. Think Stats - Exploratory Data Analysis in Python, by Allen B. Downey: [https://greenteapress.com/wp/think-stats-2e/](https://greenteapress.com/wp/think-stats-2e/).
+[PDF](http://greenteapress.com/thinkstats2/thinkstats2.pdf).
+This book has a first edition: [Think Stats - Probability and Statistics for Programmers](http://greenteapress.com/thinkstats/index.html).
+[CC BY-NC 3.0](http://creativecommons.org/licenses/by-nc/3.0/)
-2. Think Stats - Exploratory Data Analysis in Python: [http://greenteapress.com/thinkstats2/thinkstats2.pdf](http://greenteapress.com/thinkstats2/thinkstats2.pdf)